Minutes of the quarterly committee meeting held at the Zandvlei Imperial Yacht Club on Wednesday,

 The Chairperson (Cassy Sheasby) welcomed all members that were present and opened the meeting.
 People around the table introduced themselves and who they were representing.
 An

 attendance register was passed around.
 Apologies of members not present were announced.
 The last meeting was in September 2008, almost a year ago so many issues to debate

 1. Minutes of the previous meeting

-The minutes of the previous meeting were checked and no amendments were made.
+The minutes of the previous meeting were accepted.

 2. Water levels

 MT handed over the estuary opening scheduled dates which had already taken place.
 TP to forward CS the upcoming scheduled openings.
 CS to forward to all members on the mailing list.
 It was

 decided that the yachting and canoe events should be scheduled around the opening and closing of the estuary mouth.

 Action TP / CS

 Water quality results for April and May were read out by CS.
 Zandvlei centre 290 E coli per 100ml.
 Zandvlei south 160 E coli per 100ml.
 Royal Road bridge 1000 E coli per 100ml.
 Westlake